 Child support can end earlier than age 21 if a child is deemed to be “emancipated.
 All children under age 21 are presumed to be “unemancipated” for purposes of child support, even if they are over the age of 18.
 A child can be emancipated earlier than 21 if the child is in the military, working full time, or married.

 Child Support for Children Over 21

-Child Support & College Tuition
+New York State Child Support Laws & College Tuition